adamdbradley/foresight.js/README.md

 __foresight.options.srcFormat__: The format in which a src should be rebuilt.
 See the Src Format section for more info.

-__foresight.options.testConn__: Either _true_ or _false_ determining if foresight should test the network connection speed or not.
+__foresight.options.testConn__: Boolean value determining if foresight should test the network connection speed or not.
 Default is _true_

 __foresight.options.minKbpsForHighSpeedConn__: Foresight considers a network connection to be either high-speed or not.
-High-speed connections requests hi-res images to be downloaded.
+When a device has a high-speed connection and hi-res display it will request hi-res images to be downloaded.
 However, everyone's interpretation of what is considered _high-speed_ should be a variable.
 By default, any connection that can download an image at a minimum of 800Kbps is considered high-speed.
 The value should be a number representing Kbps.
 Default value is _800_

-__foresight.options.speedTestUri__: You can determine the URI for the speed test.
+__foresight.options.speedTestUri__: You can determine the URI for the speed test image.
 By default it will use a foresight hosted image, but you can always choose your own URI for the test image.
 Default value is _//foresightjs.appspot.com/speed-test/100K_

-__foresight.options.speedTestKB__: Foresight needs to know the filesize speed test file is so it can calculate the approximate network connection speed.
-By default it is downloading a 100KB file.
+__foresight.options.speedTestKB__: Foresight needs to know the filesize of the speed test file is so it can calculate the approximate network connection speed.
+By default it downloads a 100KB file.
 The value should be a number representing KiloBytes.
 Default value is _100_

-__foresight.options.speedTestExpireMinutes__: Speed tests do not need to be performed on every page.
-Instead you can set how often a speed test should be completed, and in between test you can rely on past test information.
+__foresight.options.speedTestExpireMinutes__: Speed-tests do not need to be continually performed on every page.
+Instead you can set how often a speed test should be completed, and in between tests you can rely on past test information.
 The value should be a number representing minutes.
 Default value is _30_

-__foresight.options.maxImgWidth__: A max pixel size can be set on images.
+__foresight.options.maxImgWidth__: A max pixel width can be set on images.
 This is in reference to browser pixels.
 Default value is _1200_

-__foresight.options.maxImgHeight__: A max pixel size can be set on images.
+__foresight.options.maxImgHeight__: A max pixel height can be set on images.
 This is in reference to browser pixels.
 Default value is _1200_

-__foresight.options.maxImgRequestWidth__: A max pixel size can be set on how large of images can be requested from the server.
+__foresight.options.maxImgRequestWidth__: A max pixel request width can be set on how large of images can be requested from the server.
 Default value is _2048_

-__foresight.options.maxImgRequestHeight__: A max pixel size can be set on how large of images can be requested from the server.
+__foresight.options.maxImgRequestHeight__: A max pixel request height can be set on how large of images can be requested from the server.
 Default value is _2048_

-__foresight.options.forcedPixelRatio__: You can force the pixel ratio and override the device pixel ratio value.
-Default value undefined and falls back to the device pixel ratio.
+__foresight.options.forcedPixelRatio__: You can override the device pixel ratio value.
+Default value is _undefined_

-Additionally, the foresight global options can be overwritten by each individual _noscript_ element if need be.
+Additionally, the _foresight.options_ configurations can be overridden by each individual _noscript_ element if need be.